mesonbuild/meson/docs/markdown/Reference-manual.md

   in the D programming language
 - `d_unittest`, when set to true, the D modules are compiled in debug mode
 - `d_module_versions` list of module versions set when compiling D sources
+- `build_dir` provides a subdirectory to place the built target.
+Useful when building multiple targets with the same base filename.

 The list of `sources`, `objects`, and `dependencies` is always flattened, which means you can freely nest and add lists while